Support & Treatment

 Suicidal Thoughts

-The pandemic has increased stress for a lot of people.
-There have been disruptions in jobs, childcare, healthcare, and other areas of life.
-In the face of the added hardships, physical distancing has made it hard for people to turn to their usual healthy ways of coping.
-You may feel isolated or stuck in the house.
-Your sleeping, eating, and exercising routine may have been thrown off.
-All of this can lead to emotional pain for some people.
 When life hurts, our minds sometimes turn to thinking about suicide and death.
 If you are having suicidal thoughts, we want you to know that you are not alone.
-Your life is valuable and there are healthy ways to cope in the pandemic.
+Your life is valuable and there are healthy ways to cope.
 Below, you will find some tips for soothing your pain, finding reasons to be hopeful, and keeping yourself safe from harm.

 Soothe your emotional pain